wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 **General information**

-The queue list is a dashboard displaying each agent configured on the XiVO.
+The queue list is a dashboard displaying each agent configured on the Wazo.

 .. figure:: images/agent_list.png
    :scale: 80%